 What Are The Time Limits For Applications To Be Filed?

 Applications for the Homestead program are processed by the County Auditor's Office and may be filed between the first Monday in January and the first Monday in June each year.
+The 2015 application period is January 6 through June 1, 2015.

 Since manufactured homeowners pay their taxes currently, they must file for their Homestead Exemption in the year prior to the year for which the reduction is requested to get the benefit on their tax bills.